mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 COMMENT  - This evolution maker types here exists especially in social makers, glitchers and magpies.

+Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
+Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

+The introduction of these terms and missions
+Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).
+The work of 5D research in different settings further explores the process of supporting learner identies in context []  Gutierrez, Cole

-#### The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity
+#### 5. The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity

 Such diversity in playtesting behaviours drove my reflection on the additional motivations bleeding into this system from other activity systems.
 Rather than refocusing participants back to more coding-focused activities, I coded playtesting and game making approaches in to a loose typology (see Appendix .makertypes for fuller detail).